-The COVID19 pandemic has changed many things globally and travel has not been exempted The Off Road Uganda Safaris team has been keen to learn and understand how to mitigate the disease right from the time Uganda announced its first case on the 21st March 2020.
-The Uganda government has continually issued protective guidelines to its citizens basing on the World Health Organization’s (WHO) health protocal and we have followed suit to protect our guests and staff.
+Here are the COVID-19 Guidelines to help you stay safe while you travel.
+The COVID 19 pandemic has changed many things globally and travel has not been exempted.
+The Off Road Uganda Safaris team has been keen to learn and understand how to mitigate the disease right from the time Uganda announced its first case on the 21st March 2020.
+The Uganda government has continually issued protective guidelines to its citizens basing on the World Health Organization’s (WHO) procedures and we have followed suit to protect our guests and staff.

-Uganda has just over 1000 COVID 19 positive cases as of today 21th July 2020, and of these less than 200 are active cases with zero deaths this far.
+Uganda has just over 1000 COVID-19 positive cases as of today 20th July 2020, of these less than 200 are active cases with zero deaths this far.

-All arrivals at Entebbe International will be required to comply to the health protocol provided by Uganda’s Ministry of Health.
+All arrivals at Entebbe International Airport will be guided to follow the health protocol provided by Uganda’s Ministry of Health.

 The sitting capacity of our safari vehicles is now adjusted as follows: safari vans with 9 sits will now sit a maximum of 5 people and only 3 for land cruisers.